MrYossu/Pixata.Utilities/Pixata.Blazor/Readme.md

 I have [blogged about some Blazor components I've been writing](https://www.pixata.co.uk/tag/blazor/).
 This project contains the source for those components.

-There is a [complimentary package](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor.TelerikComponents), whichbcontains additional components for those who have a subscription to Telerik.
+There is a [complimentary package](https://github.com/MrYossu/Pixata.Utilities/tree/master/Pixata.Blazor.TelerikComponents), which contains additional components for those who have a subscription to Telerik.

 A [Nuget package](https://www.nuget.org/packages/Pixata.Blazor/) is available for this project.